akto/Tea-Bach-and-Coding/CODING-LOG.md

 * _001 [18.12.2017](#19122017)

 ## 2018

+- ### 31.01.2018
+  - I finished the [`validate-us-phone-numbers.js`](https://github.com/akto/algorithms-problem-solving/blob/master/validate-us-phone-numbers.js) finally.
+Actually I don't like my solution.
+I need to use 3 regExp pattern to solve it.
+I need to learn more about Regular Expressions.
+  - Today is busy in my daily job.
+Tomorrow I will be in the field again.

 - ### 30.01.2018
   - I was at the field.
 So I don't have any time to code or do anything else.